forestgrape/coronavirus/monitor_and_control.md

 From time to time full genome samples should be analyzed to monitor evolution of Sars-CoV-2 and to deduce the international spread.

 ### Monitor Prevalence
 To adjust the measures and to communicate these it is important to monitor different incidence rates.
 Ideally these are taken near daily, else at least weekly.
 Often, as of 16.10.20 only the positive tests and the positive test rate are communicated.
-However these numbers are hard to interpret: e.g. many of the tested are health care professionals (who know how to protect and incidence is thus underestimated), how many of the tested are healthy and just need some clean sheet to travel, how many who are tested have symptoms, how many are tested because of company monitoring.
+However these numbers are hard to interpret: e.g. many of the tested often are health care professionals (who know how to protect and incidence is thus underestimated), how many of the tested are healthy and just need some clean sheet to travel, how many who are tested have symptoms, how many are tested because of company monitoring.

 #### Helpful Information
 1. How many of the people, which have respiratory diseases have Covid-19.
 In many areas likely the most common respiratory disease is Covid-19 and so one should stay home with any respiratory symptoms.
-    > Personal guess, 16.10.20: In many regions of Europe, the most common respiratory disease likely is Covid-19 and so one should stay home with any kind of respiratory symptoms.
+    > Personal guess, 16.10.20: In many regions of Europe, the most common respiratory disease likely is Covid-19.
 Moreover the steep increases in cases despite protection measures in place including strict quarantine of known infected, indicate that across Europe the majority of cases are undetected and carry the transmissions. ([Example Calculation of Spread](#example-calculation-of-spread) in the section [Handling Covid-19 Cases and Quarantine](#handling-covid-19-cases-and-quarantine))
 2. The incidence of Covid-19 in different population groups (e.g. hospital workers, young people: students and school children)
 3. Other respiratory diseases: influenza and common colds should be monitored too:
   * knowing what is around makes diagnosis easier, especially if it turns out there is 'only' Covid-19